Sonic the Hedgehog (8-bit video game): Release history

 Sonic the Hedgehog was initially developed for the Game Gear.

-While the Game Gear version was developed first, Sega released the 8-bit Sonic for the Master System and Game Gear in North America and Europe in November 1991, while in Japan it was released only for the Game Gear on December 28, 1991.
+While the Game Gear version was developed first, Sega released the Master System version before the Game Gear version.
 In Europe, the game was built into later versions of the Master System, while in North America, it was the console's swan song.
 The Master System had failed to gain a foothold in North America, so its version of Sonic became a collector's item.
 The American Master System release is simply an import of the European version; Sega covered the European Article Number on the game packaging with a Universal Product Code sticker.
 Nintendo World Report described the game as a "weird" release for the franchise because it did not focus on speed.
 Although it was profitable for Sega, the game was not as successful as its 16-bit counterpart.
 It was released on the Game Gear in Japan on December 28, 1991.

 The game has been rereleased in emulated form on several occasions.
 In 2003, Sega released Sonic Adventure DX: Director's Cut, an enhanced version of the 1998 Sonic game Sonic Adventure for the GameCube and Windows.
 As the player progresses through the game, they will unlock all 12 Sonic games released for the Game Gear, including the 8-bit Sonic.
-The Game Gear version is also available through Sonic Mega Collection Plus (2004), a compilation of Sonic games for Windows, PlayStation 2, and Xbox.
+The Game Gear version is also available through Sonic Mega Collection Plus (2004), a compilation of Sonic games for PlayStation 2, Xbox, and Windows.
 Sega released the Master System version for the Wii's Virtual Console digital distribution service in Japan and North America in August 2008, and in Europe the following month.
-The Game Gear version was released for the Nintendo 3DS's Virtual Console in the west on June 13, 2013, and in Japan on December 4, 2013.
+The Game Gear version was released for the Nintendo 3DS's Virtual Console in North America on June 7, 2013, followed by PAL regions a week later on June 13, and in Japan on December 4, 2013.
 It was also released along with the other 11 Game Gear Sonic games on Sonic Origins Plus in 2023.